lzwjava/blog-source/resume.md

 I have gained a lot of skills since I started programming in 2008.
 Let's look at my skills from a high level.

 * 5 or more years of experience: Chinese, English, Writing, Java, Algorithm, TDD, Cloud Computing, DevOps, Backend Development
-* 3 to 4 years of experience: Cantonese, iOS Development, Android Development, Frontend, Development
+* 3 to 4 years of experience: Cantonese, iOS Development, Android Development
-* 1 to 2 years of experience: Product Management, Machine Learning
+* 1 to 2 years of experience: Product Management, Machine Learning, Frontend Development
 * less than 1 year of experience: Big Data